stevencharleshuang/mask-tracker-web/README.md

 - Edit mask re-routes to the mask details component before Redux has finished updating the store data
 - Add models for other mask brands such as Planet Mask and filter tracking
+- If user is authorized, Index defaults to login view before redirecting to user's masks list view